BrindleDigital/rentfetch/readme.txt

 7. Add a shortcode to display what you'd like to display (there's a one-click copy list of available shortcodes on one of the plugin settings pages).

 == Changelog ==

+= 0.16 =

+* Feature: adding a maximum length for floorplan-level custom specials
+* Feature: adding the floorplan specials to the single-floorplans template an styling those to match other views
+* Feature: adding a WYSIWYG editor for the floorplan description, allowing output of WordPress default tags.
+Adding appropriate styles to this.
+* Feature: adding a WYSIWYG editor for the property description, allowing output of WordPress default tags.
+Adding appropriate styles to this.

 = 0.15.12 =